 Dr. Brouse is a widely recognized authority in the fields of nutrition and prevention of chronic degenerative diseases.
 Dr. Brouse has a Master’s in Biochemistry and is a Doctor of Chiropractic.
 He was an Associate Professor of Clinical Nutrition for 14 years and found the renowned Sunnyside Health Center in Clackamas Oregon in 1977.
 Since that time many people throughout the world have regained a greater measure of health while following the recommendations of the clinic’s health professionals.

-For a quality Shaklee Soy Protein (Canada) or Shaklee Soy Protein - USA that meets all the above criteria.
+For a high quality Soy Protein that meets all the above criteria.

 L. Lee Coyne